amazeedaizee/NeedyGirlSolitaire/README.md

 <br>
 <br>

-This mod is fan-made and is not associatied with xemono and WSS Playground.
+This mod is fan-made and is not associated with xemono and WSS Playground.
 All properties belong to their respective owners.

 Haven't downloaded Needy Streamer Overload yet?
 Get it here: https://store.steampowered.com/app/1451940/NEEDY_STREAMER_OVERLOAD/